Last survivor of the Hindenburg disaster dies at age 90

 “I remember lying on the ground, and my brother told me to get up and to get out of there,” he recalled.
 Their mother joined them and asked a steward to get her daughter, whom he carried out of the burning wreckage.

-He would remain in the hospital for three months before going to another facility in New York City in August for skin grafts.
+Doehner would remain in the hospital for three months before going to another facility in New York City for skin grafts.

 Doehner and his family were on their way back to Mexico City, where his father was a pharmaceutical executive.
 Funerals were held for his father and sister there.